Any basic repair and construction tool comes with size variations. The size often describes the capabilities of the tool.

 3/8 Vs 1/2 Pex – Which Is The Best For Plumbing?

 What is Pex?

 Pex refers to a piping system made up of cross-linked High-density Polyethylene material.
-It provides one of the best plumbing options for home and commercial purpose.
+It provides one of the best plumbing options for home and commercial purposes.

-Pex piping materials are also eco-friendly has does not contain any volatile organic compound.
-It is also quite adaptable has it can be fitted with existing metal pipes for plumbing.
+Pex piping materials are also eco-friendly has do not contain any volatile organic compound.
+It is also quite adaptable as it can be fitted with existing metal pipes for plumbing.

 Why is Pex a good product for Plumbing?

 Pex is flexible, and it is easy to curve or bend hence requiring no torches or solvent cement for joining.
 It comes with excellent insulation properties, especially noises generated from the flow of water.